 About

 Marc Brüseke is a South African academic, writer, guerrilla publisher, and artist of mixed ancestry from Cape Town.
-He's on the cusp of completing a practice-led PhD in English Literature and Creative Writing.
-His research centres on creative non-fiction, specifically life writing.
-He's employed the ideas of Walter Benjamin[1] and Roland Barthes [2] to craft a practical approach to life writing—an approach that leans into fragmentation as a narrative tool.
-He's presented a conference paper and delivered three talks in this field.
-He teaches English Literature, Creative Writing, and Media & Film.
-He holds an MA in Sociology and Global Change from Manchester Metropolitan University, as well as a BA (Hons) in Media and Communication from York St. John University.
-He's the founder of Analog Submission Press, a guerrilla-style small press that focuses on short-run publications of poetry and prose.
-To date, he's edited, designed, and typeset over 160 publications.
-He's authored ten pamphlets and three books.
+He is interested in creative non-fiction and has used the ideas of Walter Benjamin[1] and Roland Barthes[2] to craft practical approaches to life writing that incorporate photographic theory and lean into fragmentation as a narrative tool.
+He teaches English Literature, Creative Writing, and Media Studies.
+He holds a PhD in English Literature and Creative Writing, an MA in Sociology and Global Change, and a BA (Hons) in Comparative Media Studies.
+He founded Analog Submission Press, a guerrilla-style small press focused on short-run poetry and prose publications, where he has edited, designed, and typeset over 160 publications to date.
+He has authored ten pamphlets and three books.
 His artwork has been showcased in four solo exhibitions.
 He lives in Yorkshire, England.
-You can connect with him on Instagram, LinkedIn, X, and Facebook.
+You can connect with him on Instagram

 Roland Barthes (1915–1980) was a French philosopher and literary theorist prominent in structuralism and post-structuralism.
 Known for his works Death of the Author and Camera Lucida, Barthes explored the role of language, signs, and reader interpretation in text.
 His ideas have had a lasting impact on cultural studies, literature, and philosophy. ↩︎